Comparing Sunnova Energy International (NOVA) & Its Rivals

-Sunnova Energy International (NYSE: NOVA) is one of 28 public companies in the “Electric & other services combined” industry, but how does it contrast to its peers?
-We will compare Sunnova Energy International to similar companies based on the strength of its valuation, earnings, analyst recommendations, institutional ownership, profitability, dividends and risk.
+Sunnova Energy International (NYSE: NOVA) is one of 28 publicly-traded companies in the “Electric & other services combined” industry, but how does it compare to its peers?
+We will compare Sunnova Energy International to related businesses based on the strength of its dividends, risk, valuation, analyst recommendations, earnings, profitability and institutional ownership.

 Earnings and Valuation

-This table compares Sunnova Energy International and its peers top-line revenue, earnings per share and valuation.
+This table compares Sunnova Energy International and its peers gross revenue, earnings per share and valuation.

 |Gross Revenue